Introduction

 What follows are a few practical examples of this process in action.

-These illustrations are not meant to analyze the problem and possible solutions completely.
-They are presented to motivate you to try first principles thinking the next time you have to solve a complex challenge yourself.
+These illustrations are not meant to analyze each problem and possible solutions completely.
+They are presented to motivate you to apply first principles thinking the next time you have to solve a complex challenge yourself.

 Example 1: Building iron ships.